Digitalry/teleo-sms-phpcode/README.md

 # teleo-sms-phpcode
-Integrate Teleo SMS API in php code to send SMS in India.
+Integrate Bulk SMS API in php code to send SMS in India.
-Visit https://www.teleosms.com for more help.
+Visit https://bulkvoicecall.com (OR) https://digitalry.com for more help.

 References: